ouzdmrkl/ouzdmrkl/README.md

-- 👋 Hi, I’m @ouzdmrkl
+- 👋 Hi, I’m Oguz.
-- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity and C#

-Hey, I am Ouz.
 I love software and games.
-Thats all.

 <!---
 ouzdmrkl/ouzdmrkl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.